DEONSKY/golang-cloud-auth-service/docs/postgresql/DTO.md

-Also we may need to make changes on the for using associations with dto
+If we want to map model to dto with gorm.
+We should define table name for child dtos.
+Gorm will detect it, and map the rows

 ```go
 type IssueKanbanResponse struct {